alanx1234/SummonerInsights/README.md

 #### Takeaways

-We can translate these findings directly to three main areas of focus for coaches and players:
+We can translate these findings directly to three main areas of focus for coaches and players, listed in descending order of importance:

 **Maximize Overall KDA**